jonlpersson/ed-latimore/site/_posts/2021-05-03-8-years-of-sobriety-observations-and-benefits.md

 You can't use alcohol as an excuse if you're always sober.
 As a result, you put more thought into what you say and do, elevating your life to higher standards than ever before.

-If you're looking to quit drinking then there's a few things you should know, read them [here](/8-things-to-know-if-you-want-to-quit-drinking/) .
+If you're looking to quit drinking then there are a few things you should know, read them [here](/8-things-to-know-if-you-want-to-quit-drinking/).

 {% include widgets/summary.html id="Vice-breakers-booze" %}